Rubology/encoded_token/README.md

 When the application receives an incoming request, it decodes the token and loads the record from the database using the decoded ID.
-No searching needed!
+No searching or indexing needed!

 **EncodedToken** is more secure: removing the need to directly search the database with an insecure parameter, completely elliminates a potential SQL Injection attack vector.

-**EncodedToken** improves efficiency: reducing the number of database queries.
+**EncodedToken** is more efficient: reducing the number of database queries.
 Imagine being able to filter out all random requests, and only hit the database when the token actually contains an integer ID or string UUID.